Vocational Education & Training

-Identification of the right skills and competencies as required by the industry and employers stays at the heart of all the various vocational education & training supported by SSDF.
-The SSDF Training Need Analysis (TNA) is the continuous process that runs throughout the year and it greatly helps in identifying the training and development needs for any subject trade.
+Identifying essential industry skills and competencies remains central to SSDF’s supported vocational education and training courses.
+The SSDF Training Need Analysis (TNA) is the continuous process that runs throughout the year .
+It greatly helps in identifying the training and development needs for any subject trade.
 It also helps the R&D section to propose new training areas and activities.
+Moreover , With a strong focus on practical application, TVET courses cater to a diverse range of learners, from recent graduates seeking immediate job opportunities to professionals aiming to upskill and stay relevant in an ever-evolving job market.
+SSDF providing vocational skills development courses according to the need of the hour so people can compete globally .

-We bridge the gap between the industry and vocational education providers.
-STEP Institute of Art, Design & Management and Melange Institute & Beauty Lounge, being our sister organisations facilitate in executing and implementing the vocational training courses.
-Memorandums of Understanding (MOUs) are signed with respective industry players and stakeholders for outlining the mutual expectations and then following up on agreed action plans.
+We act as a link between vocational education and training providers and the business world.
+Our sister organizations, STEP Institute of Art, Design & Management and Melange Institute & Beauty Lounge, actively assist in the delivery of vocational training programs.
+We establish Memorandums of Understanding (MOUs) with industry players and stakeholders to define shared expectations and subsequently ensure the implementation of agreed-upon strategies.

 • Fashion Design Pattern Drafting & Cutting